ewedell/BSCAMPP_code/README.md

 Simply cd into the BSCAMPP_code directory and use the command as follows:

->python3 EPA-ng-SCAMPP-batch-2.py -i ./testing/aln_dna.fa.raxml.bestModel -t ./testing/backbone.tree -d ./ -a ./testing/aln_dna.fa -b 100
+>python3 EPA-ng-BSCAMPP.py -i ./testing/aln_dna.fa.raxml.bestModel -t ./testing/backbone.tree -d ./ -a ./testing/aln_dna.fa -b 100

-Versions 1 and 3 can also be used with the above command.
 The output jplace file should appear in the BSCAMPP_code directory.

 A more comprehensive usage for all three versions is as follows:

->usage: EPA-ng-SCAMPP-batch-#.py [-h] -i INFO -t TREE -d OUTDIR -a ALIGNMENT
+>usage: EPA-ng-BSCAMPP.py [-h] -i INFO -t TREE -d OUTDIR -a ALIGNMENT
 >                                [-o OUTPUT] [-m MODEL] [-b SUBTREESIZE]
 >                                [-V VOTES] [-s SUBTREETYPE] [-n TMPFILENBR]
 >                                [-q QALIGNMENT] [-f FRAGMENTFLAG] [-v]